An Ember in Ashes Series Review

 Publisher: Penguin Random House

 If you’ve been following my blog for a while you probably know by now that I tend not to read YA.
 Most of the time YA is just not gritty enough for me.
 However, every once in a while I will let myself be convinced by a fellow bookseller (who LOVES YA) to give a YA book a chance.
 I am happy to admit that I was not disappointed and thoroughly enjoyed these books.
-They were amazing reads (although I would have enjoyed a little more romance between the characters).
+They were amazing listens (I listened to them on Libro.fm)!
+Although I would have enjoyed a little more romance between the characters.
 I now cannot wait for the 4th book in this series.
 2019 cannot come fast enough!!!

 The world that Tahir creates is cut throat and raw.
 Death is an every day occurrence and slavery is a common sight.
 Tahir said she based her world off of the Roman Empire and I can see the correlation easily.
 The series has horrific deaths, torture, life and death situations, and the threat of living a life that would be worse than death- you know, all that good stuff.
 But what really drew me into this series were her characters.
 As a reader you are able to connect with Laia, Elias, and Helene effortless but for different reasons.
 All three characters resonate with you in some way or another.
 You feel the devotion to family and the overwhelming need Laia has to save her brother, you resonate with Elias and his struggle between what he believes is right and what is expected of him, and Helene’s dedication to the only life she has ever known reverberates with you.
 In every person is a mix of all three of these stunning characters.